-The Eur.Erg. title ensures that the ergonomist has:
+Certification with the Eur.Erg. title guarantees that the ergonomist has:

 – a broad education in ergonomics at university level

 – at least three years of practical experience as an ergonomist

 – continuously developed his or her skills in ergonomics